Is Fregola Gluten Free?

 Drs.
 Ilse van Asperen

 Drs.
 Ilse van Asperen is a medical doctor specialising in orthomolecular therapy and nutritional coaching.
 With a background in public and clinical health research and management, she focuses on addressing the root causes of health issues through diet, gut health, and stress reduction.
 As a professional editor for Little Helpers, she reviews all gluten-free content to ensure accuracy, safety, and scientific credibility.
-More about me
+Read more on Drs.
+Ilse van Asperen's own website

 Our Sources